Why Screen and Film School

 Companies participating in our industry placement programme will consider successful students for internships and jobs post-graduation, providing unique access to the industry and enabling a successful transition into work.

-At Screen and Film School, we believe it’s important for you to be taught by film and television working professionals who each specialise in their own craft such as directing, cinematography, editing, camera operation and screenwriting.
+At Screen and Film School, we believe it’s important for you to be taught by working professionals who each specialise in their own craft such as directing, cinematography, editing, camera operation and screenwriting.

-Our friendly and experienced lecturers will help you develop all the practical filmmaking skills you need to succeed in your chosen career path in the film industry.
+Our friendly and experienced lecturers will help you develop all the practical skills you need to succeed in your chosen career path in the creative industries.

 They will also provide you with exclusive opportunities to work on projects such as documentaries, feature films, short films and editing work – most of which is paid and creates a wonderful opportunity to start to build your filmmaking CV.

-We are extremely lucky to have an extensive range of guest speakers attend the film school each year to share with our students their insight and experiences in the film industry.
+We are extremely lucky to have an extensive range of guest speakers attend Screen and Film School each year to share with our students their insight and experiences in the industry.
 We are committed to our students developing in their chosen specialism, and we will work with you to arrange guest speakers either in a group or 1-1 scenario, who are working in the industry in that profession.

 Previous guest speakers include: